Why Most Airbnb Deals Fail — And How to Spot a Winner Before You Buy

-Why Airbnb Deals Fail
+Why Airbnb Deals Fail Before They Even Launch

-• Average daily rates (ADR)
+• Average daily rate (ADR) by property type and bedroom count

-• Occupancy rates by season
+• Occupancy rates by season and month

 • Revenue per available room (RevPAR)

-• Purchase price and renovation costs
+• Purchase price, closing costs, and renovation or furnishing budget

-• Utilities, internet, cleaning, and restocking expenses
+• Utilities, internet, and streaming services

-• Platform fees (Airbnb, VRBO, booking.com)
+• Platform fees from Airbnb, VRBO, and Booking.com

-3. Calculate Key Return Metrics
+3. Calculate the Metrics That Actually Matter

 • Net operating income (NOI)